Niente is a FLAC integrity checker for Linux, Windows 10 & 11, macOS and Raspberry Pi.

 A large music collection can take a long time to analyse fully (my own 18,000+ FLACs take about 24 hours to scan on a 7 year old laptop, for example).
 Fortunately, Niente helps in this respect by allowing for both full and differential analysis runs.
 In a differential analysis, only new or newly-corrected/recovered files are re-analysed: files which were last assessed to have no issues are not re-analysed and are therefore skipped, which obviously works to reduce the time it takes to perform the fresh analysis.
 A more infrequent full analysis can then be scheduled which will re-analyse every file completely.
 You might therefore do incremental analyses twice a week (say) to pick up new acquisitions and tagging corrections but then schedule a full analysis just once a month.

-New in Version 3, Niente can be run from a simple-to-use menu interface.
-Its scanning and integrity checking tasks can also, however, be automated as non-interactive command line tasks, so that time-consuming analysis of a large music collection can be scheduled during the night or at other 'off-peak' hours.
+New in Version 3, Niente is now run from a simple-to-use menu interface.
+Its integrity checking tasks can also, however, be automated as non-interactive command line tasks, so that time-consuming analysis of a large music collection can be scheduled during the night or at other 'off-peak' hours.
 It therefore shares the same characteristics (in appearance and behaviour) as its 'cousins', Giocoso (the FLAC player) and Semplice (the FLAC manager).
 Users of those other programs will feel comfortable with Niente from the outset, I hope.